adampresley/adampresley/README.md

 [<img align="left" alt="Ionic" src="ionic.png" width="64" />](https://ionicframework.com)
 [<img alt="Bootstrap" src="bootstrap.png" width="64" />](https://getbootstrap.com)

 ... and so on.
 Occasionaly I write about writing software, and I also enjoy photography and videography 📷 !
+Looking for my resume?
+You can find it at [https://adampresley.dev](https://adampresley.dev).

 ## 📊 Stats